EpiCoronaHack/Hackathon2020/OutbreakModel/README.md

 Simon Frost has collected references that estimate R0: https://docs.google.com/spreadsheets/d/1QP5vM62ctnMRYdkQ4J5IqaOmB3hISGvYqCvnB8rBmNY/edit#gid=0 (includes the above and more)

 Imperial College London's MRC Centre for Outbreak analysis report 3: https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-2019-nCoV-transmissibility.pdf
 They also used stochastic simulation, and case count data.
-This approach could be re-done in light of new data, too.
+This approach could be re-done in light of new data.
+Their approach could also be extended as a forecasting tool - we could investigate how well what they predicted in the days following their report matched reality.
+We may need to consider how this would have been impacted by changes in public activity, and could the model be adapted to reflect this?

 ## Data